Saturday, December 7, 2013

 As I watched my daughter bend down to pick up stones in the dirt shoulder of the road, I considered her little self.
 So perfectly formed.
 And her hand fits so perfectly in mine.
 I kind of just want to keep her in my pocket and never let her go.

-that's MAGIC.
+But really (I have to keep telling myself this), raising a kid is like having a perfect skipping stone that's MAGIC.
 You throw it out, and it skips incredibly, beautifully across the surface.
 And then it comes BACK.
 It always comes back.
 So long as you've treasured it, cradled it in the palm of your hand, loved it with all you have.
 So long as you pause a moment before launch, breathless, preparing yourself mentally for all that will come.
 If your throw is true and pure, imbued with the experience of many past successes and many hours of practice.
 If you've earned the stone's love, it comes back.

 And then, one day, the stone will learn that it can throw itself.
 All those times when you launched it out there with your heart in your throat -- they were all for this purpose.
 So that someday, even when you're not there, the stone will keep throwing itself out there, and keep skipping gracefully, magnificently across the surface, and never sink to the bottom.